-- The RRSP contribution you are withdrawing must have been made at least 90 days before withdrawal is made.
+- The RRSP contribution you are withdrawing must have been made at least 90 days before a withdrawal is made.

 - You must buy or build the qualifying home before October 1 of the year after the year of withdrawal.

 - You must start to make repayments to your RRSP the second year after the year you withdrew from your RRSP.
 For example, if you withdrew funds for HBP in 2018, you must start making repayments in 2020.

 - You have up to 15 years to repay the amount you withdrew for the HBP to your RRSP.
 At least 1/15th of the original withdrawal amount must be paid each year.
 If you pay more than the required amount, it will reduce your HBP balance and the repayment amounts for the following years.
 If you pay less than the required amount, the balance is added to your income and may be taxed.
 Complete Schedule 7 to show repayments made for the year when submitting your income tax return.

-- Funds received from the HBP are not required to be used for down payment on a home.
+- Funds received from the HBP are not required to be used for a down payment on a home.
 It can also go into funding renovations, furnishings, and other expenses.

 Home Buyers’ Plan Strategy

 If you are in a high tax bracket, you can borrow $25,000 or more to contribute to your RRSP (if you have contribution room) and then withdraw it after 90 days for the HBP.
 Include your RRSP contribution of $25,000 in your tax return for the year.